 There are also grants geared toward ethnic minorities, such as Asian Americans, Hispanics, Native Americans, and more.
 Sometimes, these grants will be made available through filling out the FAFSA.
 Others take more research, but your school should have some information on them.

 Do not just think about the federal grants available to minorities, either.
 Check with any ethnic organizations or groups.
 I am Native American.
-The tribe I am registered with providing a certain amount of grants and scholarships each year.
+The tribe I am registered with provides a certain amount of grants and scholarships each year.
 These are apart from any that my schools knew of.
 It is always best to do your own research as sometimes private organizations do not advertise their grant programs.

 TEACH Grants for College